kivy/kivy/doc/sources/guide2/widgets.rst

 they use (even if differently) of the :attr:`kivy.uix.widget.Widget.size_hint` and :attr:`kivy.uix.widget.Widget.pos_hint` properties.
 Those properties allow to define size and pos of the widget relatively to the parent layout.

+Look at the documentation of the various Layouts to see to which situation each one applies:

+- :mod:`kivy.uix.floatlayout`
+- :mod:`kivy.uix.boxlayout`
+- :mod:`kivy.uix.gridlayout`
+- :mod:`kivy.uix.stacklayout`
+- :mod:`kivy.uix.relativelayout`
+- :mod:`kivy.uix.anchorlayout`

 Seperate with Screen Manager
 ----------------------------